 New this year for PSAYDN is the 10-month STEM Ambassador program.
 Thirty-five individuals from such as K-12 educators, higher education staff and business partners will help shape the future of STEM education by targeting vital policy conversations to legislative leadership in the areas of computer science, STEM Learning ecosystems, state and federal policy for formal and informal education, and workforce needs.
 This program is made possible through PSAYDN, with training support from the Education Policy and Leadership Center (EPLC) and STEM Education Coalition, and sponsorship from the Afterschool Alliance and The Overdeck Family Foundation.

 According to the landmark America After 3PM study conducted for the Afterschool Alliance, more than half a million Pennsylvania children need – but don’t have – afterschool programs, even as statewide demand for afterschool programs has increased.

 “Too many Pennsylvania children who need afterschool programs don’t have them, and families are carrying a heavier burden as a result,” Saccente said.
 “Afterschool Champions are critical for building support from all sectors – from the business and philanthropic communities, as well as from the government at all levels.”

 Meet the 2018 Afterschool Champions at www.psaydn.org

-Pennsylvania Statewide Afterschool/Youth Development Network (PSAYDN) at Center for Schools and Communities promotes sustainable, high-quality out-of-school time youth development programs through advocacy and capacity building to enhance the welfare of Pennsylvania’s children, youth and families.
+Pennsylvania Statewide Afterschool/Youth Development Network (PSAYDN) promotes sustainable, high-quality out-of-school time youth development programs through advocacy and capacity building to enhance the welfare of Pennsylvania’s children, youth and families.
 PSAYDN believes all children and youth deserve access to programs that encourage positive youth development and support the successful transition to adulthood.
-More information is available at www.PSAYDN.org.
+PSAYDN is managed by the Center for Schools and Communities.
+More information is available at PSAYDN.